-Paszteciki (sounds like pahsh-teh-cheek-ee) are baked, savory pastries that can be filled with ground meat or a mix of mushroom and cabbage.
+Paszteciki are baked, savory pastries that can be filled with ground meat or a mix of mushroom and cabbage.
 In my family, we eat mushroom and cabbage paszteciki by the dozens on Christmas Eve, along with red barszcz.
 This recipe is vegetarian friendly and makes between 30-40 paszteciki.

 If you like mushrooms, I think you will enjoy this recipe!

-- 2 packages (16 oz) of any fresh mushrooms (crimini work well for this recipe), shredded
+- 16-24 oz. of any fresh mushrooms (crimini work well for this recipe), shredded

 - 1 medium yellow onion, finely diced